Graduate Student Handbook

 Recommended guidelines:

-General Guidelines for Electronic Theses or Dissertations may be found on The Graduate School website and is to be followed by the student and major advisor during the preparation of the thesis/dissertation and its approval by The Graduate School.
+General guidelines for Electronic Theses and Dissertations may be found on The Graduate School website and are to be followed by the student and major advisor/committee chair during the preparation of the thesis/dissertation and its approval by The Graduate School.

-Thesis grading is Pass/Fail.
-Full-time students who are doing thesis work should register for an average course load of 9 credits per semester.
+Thesis/Dissertation grading is Pass/Fail.
+Full-time students who are doing thesis work should register for an average course load of 9 credits per semester, unless they have a current GRA/GTA appointment.
 This can be accomplished by adding thesis credits each semester around course credits to bring the total up to near the average figure.

 Completion of the thesis research requirement will be verified by the graduate committee and the major advisor following the outcome of the final examination.